Data files for some examples

 delete(xShort) ; no longer needed

-from the NARR Lambert Conformal grid to a 2 degree by 2 degree grid.
+values from the NARR Lambert Conformal grid on a 2 degree by 2 degree

-shown in the bottom panel.
-The sample script outputs a netCDF file
+data is shown in the bottom panel.
+The sample script outputs a netCDF

 This script uses the same files used in Example 1.
 The data